- Search The Registry

 - My Account

 Gil Scott Heron was born on this date in 1949.
-He was an African American poet, lyricist, musician, and activist.
+He was a Black poet, lyricist, musician, and activist.

 He was born in Chicago, the son of a Jamaican professional soccer player and a college graduate mother who worked as a librarian.
 His father played for the Scottish football side, Celtic.
 His parents divorced when he was still a child, and he was sent to his grandmother in Lincoln, TN.
 Although his grandmother helped Gil musically, racial tensions at the school in Jackson, led him, as an adolescent, to relocate to the Bronx to live with his mother.
 From there he moved to the Spanish neighborhood of Chelsea.